-These nuances mean that it is important to go through the process of defining what "equity" means in your community.
-Doing so provides the opportunity for people in local government to discuss the demographic and income characteristics of their communities and the implications they have for equity in budgeting.
+These nuances make it important to define what "equity" means in your community.
+Doing so provides the opportunity for people in local government to discuss the demographic and income characteristics of their communities and their implications for equity in budgeting.
 It also gives them the common understanding needed to navigate potential tensions around fairness.

 The definition can also be used to guide the budget process.
 Columbia and Salt Lake City first identified the programs they funded through their budget.
-Then they used their definitions of equity as the basis to evaluate the extent to which programs were helping to achieve the municipality's equity goals.
+Then they used their definitions of equity as the basis to evaluate the extent to which programs were helping achieve the municipality's equity goals.
 In this way, the budget becomes a bridge between symbolism (idealism) and substance (pragmatism).
-It is reflective of the community's shared values and aspirations, while at the same time grounded in the details of service delivery and constrained by fiscal realities.
-We'll explore the details behind the approach used by cities in the CBER program later in this report.
+It reflects the community's shared values and aspirations, while remaining grounded in the details of service delivery and constrained by fiscal realities.